therealchrisrock/frontend-take-home-challenge/src/components/README-notifications.md

-# Notification System UI Components
+# Notification System - Real-time User Notifications

-This directory contains the complete UI component library for the friend request notification system.
+This directory contains the complete notification system for the checkers platform, providing real-time updates for friend requests, messages, game invitations, and system events.

 ## 📁 Directory Structure